 Maria Rose Belding

 Jennifer Tu is a co-founder of Cohere LLC, a software consultancy focused on engineering leadership and education.
-She’s worked in roles from systems administration to product engineering, at both industry giants and Series A startups.
-Her favorite part of each of these roles?
-Helping teams align to produce real, useful software that helps real users — like the people who use MEANS Database to fight hunger in their communities.
+She’s worked in roles from systems administration to product engineering for both industry giants and Series A startups.
+Her favorite part of each of these roles has been helping teams align to produce real, useful software that helps real users — like the people who use MEANS Database to fight hunger in their communities.

 Senior Project Manager

 Rachel started as an Outreach Intern and quickly rose through the ranks to Senior Project Manager.
 She conducts outreach in the Northeast, coordinates the Rhode Island Department of Health partnership, and assists the team with grant writing.
 As a volunteer for her local food pantry, she has the opportunity to serve 125 families every week.
 In her free time, she enjoys being outdoors and traveling!

 Renee is a freshman at American University majoring in Journalism and Business Administration.
 She is joined the MEANS Team in January as a Grant Writer.
 Renee has volunteered with local health centers in her hometown and has previously been a lifeguard for CampDewitt.
 In her free time Renee enjoys reading and watching Netflix.

 Allison is a sophomore at American University studying Business and Entertainment.
 She first became interested in giving back to her community through her youth groups during high school at her home in NJ.
 She worked both in her state with local food banks and traveled to New Orleans, LA and Houston, TX to assist with hurricane relief efforts.
 In her free time, she loves binge-watching tv and listening to new music.